petrelharp/pyslim_paper/code/simple_virus_example/README.md

 2. Merges the population tables so that any populations described in the second are also described in the first.

-3. Updates individual metadata for any founder individuals contained in both.
+3. Updates individual metadata for any individuals contained in both, identified by unique combinations of birth population, pedigree_id.

-4. Constructs a node mapping from the second to the first, by identifying those nodes sharing unique (population, slim_id) pairs.
+4. Constructs a node mapping from the second to the first, by identifying those nodes sharing unique (birth population, slim_id) pairs.

 5. Unions the two with this mapping.

-6. Copies missing keys from `FOUNDERS` and `FOUNDING_TIME` in the second's metadata to the union.
+6. Copies missing keys from `FOUNDING_TIME` in the second's metadata to the union.

 7. Outputs the result.